-B. The extent to which the design of the proposed project is appropriate to the needs of the target population or other identified needs.
-[Design ii]
+B. The extent to which the design of the proposed project is appropriate to the needs of the

 The table below lists each of the expressed needs discussed in the Significance section, with a description of how the project design addresses those needs.